frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise2.md

 ## Exercise 2: Two Stage Gearbox

 In this exercise, you will be CADing and assembling a two stage gearbox.
 The goal of this exercise is to practice modeling more advanced gearboxes.
-You will also learn how to use the `Part Lighten` Featurescript used for pocketing.
+You will also learn how to use the `Part Lighten` Featurescript used for lightening parts.

 ### Part Studio Instructions
 **Navigate to the "Exercise #2 Part Studio" tab** in your copied document and **follow the instructions in the slides** to complete the part studio.